turingschool/front-end-curriculum/projects/jet-fuel.md

 * **5 points** - The developer makes a few, large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
 * **0 points** - The application was not checked into version control.

-## Projects are due on Friday of week 1, by 1:00 p.m.
+## Projects are due on Monday of week 2, by 9:00 a.m.
 We will provide a submission form for all teams to submit their GitHub repo and production link.

 ### Project is worth 160 points with 25 extra points possible